 - Direct recharge of precipitation to groundwater is represented as a specifiedflow boundary condition, using MODFLOW module RCH.
 Direct recharge rates are shown on Figure 6.6. - Stream-channel runoff, infiltration of stream flow to groundwater, and discharge of groundwater to stream channels, are represented using module RIV2.
-In addition to simulation of Las Animas Creek, Percha Creek, and Grayback and Greenhorn Arroyos, model calibration required consideration of runoff in Seco Creek and King Arroyo to the north of the main study area watersheds. - Evaporation and ET of groundwater along Animas and Percha Creeks is represented using module EVT. - Groundwater discharge to the Rio Grande Basin and Caballo Reservoir is simulated with head-dependent boundary conditions using module GHB.
+In addition to simulation of Las Animas Creek, Percha Creek, and Grayback and Greenhorn Arroyos, model calibration required consideration of runoff in Seco Creek and King Arroyo to the north of the main study area watersheds. - ET from riparian zones along Animas and Percha Creeks is represented using module EVT.
+(Irrigated ET, taken from surface water or shallow wells, is simulated as part of the shallow system using the head-dependent discharge (RIV2) boundary conditions along the stream channels.)

-• Groundwater flow in the Palomas Graben, into the model domain at the north end and out at the south end, is simulated with head-dependent boundary conditions using module GHB.
+- Groundwater discharge to the Rio Grande Basin and Caballo Reservoir is simulated with head-dependent boundary conditions using module GHB. - Groundwater flow in the Palomas Graben, into the model domain at the north end and out at the south end, is simulated with head-dependent boundary conditions using module GHB.